A Guide to Protecting Passwords from Hackers

 - Dashlane can’t access your data

-- Dashlane encrypts your data, so even if Dashlane is hacked (which has never happened in the 13+ years we’ve been in business), the hackers won’t have access to your unencrypted data.
+- Dashlane encrypts your data, so even if Dashlane is hacked, the hackers won’t have access to your unencrypted data.

 Discover how the Dashlane Password Manager protects you from cybercrimes personally and professionally.
 Start a free trial today.